-AIM: The management and board of the South Bank Day Hospital, Lady Bjelke-Petersen Community Hospital and South Bank Medical Group (the Hospital) are committed to operating legally, properly, and ethically.
+AIM: The management and board of the South Brisbane Day Hospital, Lady Bjelke-Petersen Community Hospital and South Brisbane Medical Group (the Hospital) are committed to operating legally, properly, and ethically.
 Employees are expected to cooperate with the organisation in maintaining legal, proper, and ethical operations, if necessary by reporting non-compliant actions by other people.
+We recognise that the people who work in a service or client relationship area are often the first to realise something is wrong.
 SCOPE: All Medical Practitioners, Visitors, Contractors and Staff of the Hospital